illinois-ceesd/mirgecom/doc/support/arrays.rst

 * If you did not provide an array context to the function (explicitly or implicitly via an input array), you will receive frozen data.
 * Any data that is cached/long-lived/"at rest" is going to be frozen.
+* If the data is the result of a `memoized` function, then it will likely be frozen.

 To demonstrate the effect of this, first we need some setup: